Geppi's Entertainment Museum: Exhibits

 The galleries branched off from a central hallway whose walls were covered with comic strips, animation and comic art sketches, and movie posters.
 There were two statues of Superman located at each end of the hall.

 Special Edition: Temporary Exhibits

-Geppi’s Entertainment Museum was host to a wide range of rotating exhibits on topics such as Star Wars, the Overstreet Comic Book Price Guide, and previews of upcoming toys.
+Geppi's Entertainment Museum was host to a wide range of rotating exhibits on topics such as Star Wars, the Overstreet Comic Book Price Guide, and previews of upcoming toys.
 In February 2013, the temporary exhibit was Milestones: African Americans in Comics, Pop Culture and Beyond.
 Developed and curated by Michael Davis, co-founder of Milestone Media, it ran through March 2014.

-Events

-Zombie Gras

-Geppi's Entertainment Museum's Zombie Gras was a yearly event timed to coincide with Mardi Gras.
-During Zombie Gras, patrons gathered at Geppi's Entertainment Museum and were transformed into zombies - then unleashed to shamble on the streets of Baltimore.
-Once on the prowl, these organized undead descended upon participating restaurants.

-Pirates & Princess Party

-Geppi’s Entertainment Museum’s Pirate & Princess Party was an annual party thrown during the summer season.
-At the Pirates & Princess Party, young children were encouraged to dress up as pirates or royalty and explore the museum’s many rooms – all brimming with special activities.

-There were games, prizes, stories and food aplenty to keep all entertained.